Key learnings from launching TranslatePress, a WordPress multilingual plugin that anyone can use

 The main things currently on our development roadmap are:

-- Add support for displaying different images based on language (IN PROGRESS)
+- Add support for displaying different images based on language (DONE)

 - Taxonomy translations